Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 What's happening: Your attachment system is activated and panicking.
 The fight has triggered attachment insecurity, and now your brain is running worst-case scenarios to try to prepare you for abandonment.

-Why it prevents sleep: Anticipatory anxiety floods your system with adrenaline and cortisol.
-Your body is in fight-or-flight, preparing for the terrible outcome your mind is imagining.
+Why it prevents sleep: Dread floods your body with a jolt of alarm.
+You're braced for impact, primed for the terrible outcome your mind keeps imagining.

 Type 3: The Anger Burn